SOCP-based disjunctive cuts for a class of integer nonlinear bilevel programs: Abstract

 \section{Abstract}

 We study a class of bilevel integer programs with second-order cone constraints at the upper level and a convex quadratic objective and linear constraints at the lower level.
 We develop disjunctive cuts to separate bilevel infeasible points using a second-order-cone-based cut-generating procedure.
 To the best of our knowledge, this is the first time disjunctive cuts are studied in the context of discrete bilevel optimization.
 Using these disjunctive cuts, we establish a branch-and-cut algorithm for the problem class we study, and a cutting plane method for the problem variant with only binary variables.
-Our computational study demonstrates that both our approaches outperform a state-of-the-art generic solver for mixed-integer bilevel linear programs that is able to solve a linearized version of our test instances, where the non-linearities are linearized in a McCormick fashion. \keywords{bilevel optimization \and disjunctive cuts \and conic optimization \and nonlinear optimization \and branch-and-cut.}
+We present a preliminary computational study on instances with no second-order cone constraints at the upper level and a single linear constraint at the lower level.
+Our study demonstrates that both our approaches outperform a state-of-the-art generic solver for mixed-integer bilevel linear programs that is able to solve a linearized version of our test instances, where the non-linearities are linearized in a McCormick fashion. \keywords{bilevel optimization \and disjunctive cuts \and conic optimization \and nonlinear optimization \and branch-and-cut.}